Eco-friendly Spider Mite Control

-Suspect mites – shake a damaged leaf over white paper and watch the tiny mites scurry across the page.
 Start treatment with a strong blast of water on the upper and lower leaf surfaces and stems.
-Follow with insecticidal soap or horticulture oil.
-These eco-friendly products are effective against the mites yet safe for people, animals, and the mite’s natural predators.
+Follow with insecticidal soap or Neem.
+These eco-friendly products are effective against the mites yet safe for you, pets and children.
+Repeat weekly as needed.